 North Carolina state law requires you to have personal injury protection (PIP) coverage to pay for the medical expenses of your drivers and passengers regardless of who is at fault for an accident.

-It's required that all commercial vehicles have uninsured motorist coverage (UM).
-It helps pay for the medical expenses that result from injuries caused by an uninsured driver or a hit-and-run situation.
+It's required that all commercial vehicles have uninsured motorist (UM) coverage.
+This coverage helps pay for the medical expenses that result from injuries caused by an uninsured driver or a hit-and-run situation.
 Underinsured motorist (UIM) coverage could be required depending on the liability limits you choose.

 Browse more examples of professions we insure.